 - Continue mixing, adding eggs one at a time.

-- Add baking soda, salt and vanilla, then mix.
+- Add baking powder, salt and vanilla, then mix.

 - Add flour and buttermilk in alternate additions, mixing in between.